-In authentic multi-level teaching, teachers seek to involve all students in higher order thinking, in complex learning and projects at the higher end of Bloom's taxonomy.
+In authentic multi-level teaching, teachers seek to involve all students in higher order thinking, in complex learning and projects at the higher end of Bloom's taxonomy3.
 Interestingly, we find that such higher orders of thinking can be approached at a wide range of abilities and that lower levels of thinking in this taxonomy are easily integrated into tasks and activities designed to encourage higher levels of thinking.

-When designing their lessons to elicit higher order thinking, the most effective multi-level teachers target the highest ability students first and then insured that students with lower abilities could participate effectively in roles that extended their learning.
-Framing inquiry questions and assignments for learning in ways that involve students in higher order thinking, but also allows students to approach such projects at vastly http://www.kcmetro.cc.mo.us/longview/ctac/blooms.htm differing levels of ability, is an important skill for teachers to learn and practice.
+When designing their lessons to elicit higher order thinking, the most effective multi-level teachers we observed targeted the highest ability students first and then insured that students with lower abilities could participate effectively in roles that extended their learning.
+Framing inquiry questions and assignments for learning in ways that involve students in higher order thinking, but also allows students to approach such projects at vastly differing levels of ability, is an important skill for teachers to learn and practice.
 However, much of traditional instruction is based on lower level skills.
 Two contrasting examples are illustrative from our observations: